Near-optimal Coresets For Least-Squares Regression: Introduction

 The algorithm which constructs the coreset should also provide the weights \math{\s_j}.
 For the remainder of the paper, we switch to an equivalent matrix formulation of the problem.
-We give some linear algebra background in the Appendix.
+(See Appendix for linear algebra background.)